 Several years ago at the Autumn Fiber Festival, I acquired my first Angora rabbit, a French Angora rabbit that we named Fitzgerald.
-I had thought Angora rabbits would be a nice addition to our farm.
+I had been thinking that Angora rabbits would be a nice addition to our farm.
 After all, we have a herd of alpacas, and three Angora goats (more on them later), and I love working with natural fiber.
 The Angora breed is very sweet, quite docile, has a calm-nature, and I had been thinking about it for awhile, so it wasn’t all that spontaneous, if you think about it.
 Convincing my husband wasn’t all that hard.
 I mean why not?
 I am by no means an expert, but thought I’d share what I’ve learned about angora rabbits as well as share some information from those who know more about them than I do.

 I liked the fact that I could brush him/her and collect the fiber, which is called Angora, for spinning.
 No harm to the bunny.
 It’s therapeutic really to brush a super soft bunny that’s sitting in your lap.
 I’ve learned that some breeds of Angora rabbits typically go through a shedding cycle called molting a few times per year.
 The wool will start to release and can easily be removed by “plucking” it off or simply by grooming with a comb.
 This is the preferred method for people who are harvesting the wool for spinning because when you use shears, the guard hairs get mixed in with the wool, and you have many different lengths of fiber.